 Glues and Finishes for the Beads

-I use just plain white glue to secure the end of the rolled up strip of paper.
+If you have watched any of my bead related videos, you have seen me use this glue.
+I use this white glue to secure the end of the rolled up strip of paper.
 Place a dab of glue on a scrap piece of paper and use a toothpick to apply the glue onto the inside of the end of the paper strip before taking the bead off of the rolling pin.

 When you are done rolling the beads, you are going to want to glaze the beads to protect them from moisture and to give them a shiny finish.
 The following explains what glazes I have used and my experience with each one.
-So far, the best one I have used is the Judikins Diamond Glaze.
+So far, the best one I have used is a combination of PC-Petrifier and Fast Finish Decoupage.

 Mod Podge Gloss Lustre

-I used to use 2 coats Mod Podge and 1 coat Future Floor Finish to glaze my beads.
+I went through a short period of time when I used to use 2 coats Mod Podge and 1 coat Future Floor Finish to glaze my beads.
 The way I did it was to use a soft bristle children's craft brush and I would apply 2 coats of Gloss Mod Podge to each bead.
 I then put some of the floor finish into a small plastic container and with the bead on a toothpick, I dip the bead into the finish.
 I would then spin the toothpick between my fingers to spray off the extra floor finish.
-Then I stick the toothpick with the bead on it into a drying block.
+Then I would stick the toothpick with the bead on it into a drying block.
 I found it time consuming and somewhat messy.
 Of course the finished beads came out really nice and almost non tacky.
 Without the Future Floor Finish, the beads were very tacky and would stick to each other.

 Delta Ceramcoat Varnish